Albuterol controlled-release tabletsPronunciation

 Brand Name: Proventil Repetabs

-Albuterol controlled-release tablets is used for:
+Albuterol controlled-release tablets are used for:

 Treating or preventing symptoms of asthma, emphysema, and other reversible breathing problems.
 It may be used for other conditions as determined by your doctor.